Got a question?

 If you wish to make a formal complaint (i.e. a specific complaint about your rights, benefits or entitlement from the Scheme) you should follow the procedure outlined in the Internal Dispute Procedure factsheet.

-If you want to find out the cash value of your pension, you can request an illustration from the Pensions Office.
+If you want to find out the cash value of your pension, you can request an illustration from Legal & General.

 The earliest that you can take your pension is age 55.
 The government plans to raise this to 57 by 2028.
 If you start taking your pension between the ages of 55 and 64, your pension may be reduced for each year and month that you retire early.
 Click here for more information.